-The proof of (i) relies on a certain group-theoretic description of abelian torsion-free quotients of H by product-theoretic normal closed subgroups of H [cf. Theorem 4.7]; this description is based on a slightly complicated computation involving Chern classes [cf. $\S4$], together with the well-known fact that the action of the Galois group of a finite Galois covering of a curve of genus ≥ 2 on the Tate module of the Jacobian of the covering curve contains the regular representation [cf. Proposition 1.3].
-This geometric approach, due to the first author, does not as was pointed out to the first author by the second author! - cf. Remark 3.3.2] require any "deep group theory".
-On the other hand, the proof of (ii), due to the second author, requires the use of a group-theoretic result due to Lubotzky-Melnikov-van den Dries [cf. Theorem 1.5] and makes essential use to the notion of a "nearly" abelian group", i.e., a profinite group G which admits a normal closed subgroup $N \subseteq G$ which is topologically normally generated by a single element $\in G$ such that G/N contains an open abelian subgroup [cf. Definition 6.1].
-It is worth noting that at the time of writing, we are unable to prove either an analogue of (i) for g < 2 or an analogue of (ii) when (q, r) is equal to (0, 3) or (1, 1).
+The proof of (iii) is based on a slightly complicated computation involving Chern classes [cf. §4], together with the well-known fact that the action of the Galois group of a finite Galois covering of a curve of genus ≥ 2 on the Tate module of the Jacobian of the covering curve contains the regular representation [cf. Proposition 1.3].
+On the other hand, the proof of (ii), due to the second author, makes essential use to the notion of a "nearly abelian group", i.e., a profinite group G which admits a normal closed subgroup $N \subseteq G$ which is topologically normally generated by a single element $\in G$ such that G/N contains an open abelian subgroup [cf. Definition 6.1].
+It is worth noting that at the time of writing, we are unable to prove either an analogue of (i) for g < 2 or an analogue of (ii) when (g, r) is equal to (0, 3) or (1, 1).

 The original proof of (i) [due to the first author] given in §4 may be regarded as a consequence of various explicit group-theoretic manifestations of certain algebrogeometric properties.
 This proof of (i) motivated the second author to develop a more direct approach to understanding these essentially purely algebro-geometric properties.
-This approach, which is exposed in §5, allows one to prove a stronger version [cf. Theorem 5.6] of Theorem 4.7 and, moreover, implies certain interesting consequences concerning the non-existence of units on a sufficiently generic hyperbolic curve [cf. Corollary 5.7].
+This approach, which is exposed in §5, allows one to prove a stronger version [cf. Theorem 5.6], in the case of proper hyperbolic curves, of Theorem 4.7 and, moreover, implies certain interesting consequences concerning the non-existence of units on finite étale coverings of a sufficiently generic hyperbolic curve [cf. Corollary 5.7].

-The contents of the present paper may be summarized as follows: Basic wellknown facts concerning the profinite fundamental groups of hyperbolic curves and configuration spaces are reviewed in §1, §2, respectively.
+The contents of the present paper may be summarized as follows: Basic well-known facts concerning the profinite fundamental groups of hyperbolic curves and configuration spaces, including a certain mild generalization of a theorem of Lubotzky-Melnikov-van den Dries, are reviewed in §1, §2, respectively.
 In §3, we discuss the group-theoreticity of direct product decompositions of profinite groups.
 In §4, §6, we present the proofs, via somewhat different techniques, of the main results (i), (ii) discussed above.
-In §5, we discuss the algebraic geometry of divisors and units on configuration spaces, a theory which yields an alternate approach to the theory of §4.
+In §5, we discuss the algebraic geometry of divisors and units on configuration spaces, a theory which yields an alternate approach to the theory of §4, in the case of proper hyperbolic curves.
 Finally, in §7, we observe that these results (i), (ii) imply a certain discrete analogue [cf. Corollary 7.4] of (i), (ii).